The Only Soy Formula Free of Corn Syrup

-We also understand that long term or exclusive breastfeeding is not feasible for every mother.
+We also understand that long term breastfeeding is not feasible for every mother.
 Therefore, we formulated Baby’s Only Organic formula to meet the American Academy of Pediatrics nutritional recommendations.
 Baby’s Only Organic Soy Formula provides the correct balance of proteins, carbohydrates, essential fatty acids, vitamins and minerals needed to support normal growth and development of a young child.

 - BPA Testing and No BPA Used in Packaging for Baby's Only Organic® Formula.

 Nature's One® has finalized BPA testing on its powdered formula using a third-party laboratory.
 The testing method is 10-times more sensitive than the current test used by the FDA.
 As expected, no BPA was detected in Nature's One® formula products.